wp-plugins/wp-members/readme.txt

 * Added optional new user activation link and password reset link (instead of sending password).
 This option will become the default setting in 3.4.0.
 * Updated the default product restricted message to display required membership(s).
 This eliminates the custom message string "product_restricted" and replaces with two new ones: product_restricted_single and product_restricted_multiple.
 (Note this only affects the default message if no custom membership message is established in the membership properties).
 * Added login/logout button to login/logout link api function wpmem_loginout() and shortcode [wpmem_loginout].
 It will continue to display a hyperlink by default, but accepts arguments to display as a button.
 Also added ID and class options for link or button.
+* Captcha options now have a static function that can be used to directly call captcha and validation.

 = 3.3.4 =